A belated happy birthday to Seamus Elliott, who was born on June 4, 1934 and died on May 4, 1971.

 British cycling journalist Jock Wadley, who had shared a room with Elliott at the Simplex training camp, said: “I knew times were hard for him but nobody knew just how hard until he had to do that.

 Elliott returned to Dublin in 1967 and set up a metal-working business with his father, while his wife remained in France, with his only son Pascal.

 Elliott tried a racing comeback in Britain in 1970 with the Falcon Cycles team, finishing a paltry 21st in his first race, London-Holyhead.

 Combining cycling with a full-time job meant he struggled.
 Despite problems, he continued to ride, train juniors and formulate plans for Irish cycling.

 On April 21, 1971, his father died.
 Two weeks after his father’s death, on May 4, 1971, Elliott was found dead in the living quarters above the family business.

 The cause of death was from a shotgun wound.
 He was laid to rest alongside his father at St Mochonog’s Church, Kilmacanogue, County Wicklow.

 The Shay Elliott Memorial Road Race is run every year in Ireland in his honor.
 The race was previously known as the Route de Chill Mhantain (Circuit of Wicklow).
 It became the Shay Elliott Trophy in the late sixties, then the Shay Elliott Memorial after his death in 1971.

-A monument to Elliott erected by friends stands at the top of the climb from Drumgoff Bridge, Glenmalure heading towards Laragh, County Wicklow, where the race’s KOH mountain prime is situated.
+A monument to Elliott erected by friends stands at the top of the climb from Drumgoff Bridge, Glenmalure heading towards Laragh, County Wicklow.

 You must be logged in to post a comment.